ankumar/architecture/README.md

 ![](https://miro.medium.com/max/1372/1*zOp70MCQ-uhaS7lUVAhATA.png)

-<p><a href="https://towardsdatascience.com/ai-powered-monopolies-and-the-new-world-order-1c56cfc76e7d">AI-powered Monopolies and the New World Order</a> </p>

 ### Advances in machine learning (ML) over the last decade have opened up a radically new approach to building software systems.
 Dubbed [“Software 2.0”](https://medium.com/@karpathy/software-2-0-a64152b37c35), this approach focuses on training models to learn from data instead of explicitly writing code for the required behavior.

 ## <p align="center"> <b> "In traditional software engineering, or Software 1.0, a program’s functionality is defined via code as dictated by a human.
 In the age of machine learning, we are increasingly observing Software 2.0 systems, where a program’s functionality is defined by the weights of neural networks as dictated by the data.
 You wouldn’t trust a piece of human-written code that hasn’t ever been debugged or tested, so why shouldn’t our data receive the same treatment now that it’s a first-class citizen in so many real-world systems?"